-I have become increasingly aware of the lack of gratitude that many of us suffer with.
+I have become increasingly aware of the lack of gratitude, of which many of us suffer.
 There is a seemingly growing trend among people who have a sense of expectation that something is somehow owed to us for our very existence.

 Read Exodus 16: 1-8.

 As a child, can you remember possessing a sense of wonder about the world?
 Do you remember looking to the sky in awe of how big and blue and impressive it was?
 Do you remember saying childhood prayers where you thanked God for the flowers, the trees, and the very air you breathed?
 We were thankful for moms and dads and sisters and brothers, a roof over our heads, and food in our bellies.
 What age does that shift?
 When do we stop being thankful for the little things and the big ones that God has provided?
 When do we determine that only the ones we deem big are worth thanking God for?
 In fact, what gives us the right to even categorize any of God’s blessings on our lives as small?

 We need to shift our perspective today, friends.
 We need to be focused on gratitude.
 Consider, What are the things in my life that I can be thankful for, not the things in my life I lack?

 There are some things we need to understand about our circumstances in order for us to shift from complaining to gratitude.

 - God’s provision is always enough.
 Look at Exodus 16:17-18, “So the people of Israel did as they were told.
 Some gathered a lot, some only a little.
 But when they measured it out, everyone had just enough.
 Those who gathered a lot had nothing left over, and those who gathered only a little had enough.
 Each family had just what it needed.”